catseye/ALPACA/doc/ALPACA.markdown

     = -----

 Each state can belong to zero or more classes.
-When it belongs to more than one, class the transition rules for each class are applied in order the classes are listed in the state definition.
+When it belongs to more than one class, the transition rules for each class are applied in the order the classes are listed in the state definition.
 In addition, the transition rules for the state itself are always applied first, before any class rules are considered.